technion/open_safety/README.md

 - Deploy the executable to an appropriate location
 - Replace notepad.exe mappings in Group Policies with the new location
 ## SMB/Home User
+- [Download the Release of OpenSafetyInstall.ps1](https://github.com/technion/open_safety/releases/latest/download/OpenSafetyInstall.ps1).
+This is a signed version of the script in the git tree.
 - Run OpenSafetyInstall.ps1 from an elevated Powershell

 # Response